Aman-Godara/terraform-aws-api-gateway-resource-endpoints/README.md

 ## How to buy ACTUAL module

-Please wait for the first release of ACTUAL module.
+Please wait for the first release.
+Drop a star on the repository if you liked author's work.

 ### Pricing